 Coinciding with the sunscreen obsession is the fact that fair skin is very highly valued in Asia.
 There are a ton of whitening products in the Korean and Japanese skin care markets, and many of the multi-functioning products tout whitening properties as one of the major attributes.

 These products aren’t actually turning anyone’s face white- the majority of them are just brightening products meant to fade dark marks and even out skin tone.
 However, there are some products that aim to actually lighten the skin, but the effects of the skin lightening are mostly temporary.

 Cutting Edge Ingredients

-As previously mentioned, experts say that Korea is around 10 years ahead of us in terms of skin care technology.
+Experts say that Korea is around 10 years ahead of us in terms of skin care technology.
 This is largely due to the fact that there is less red tape when it comes to bringing new skin care ingredients to market.
 Skin care actives such as snail mucin, bee venom, and Syn-ake – a synthetic compound that mimics the effects of viper venom on wrinkles, are commonly seen in Korean skin care products right now.
 Those trends are always changing, but some of them are effective enough that they wind up sticking around.
 Snail slime has been big there for a few years now, for example.
 For more information on some of the current Korean skin care ingredient trends, see my post here.